tadhgboyle/tab/README.md

 ## Issues/Bugs:
 - Disable submit button when anything goes wrong (balance, stock etc)
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
+- Change how to select items and quantities.
+Right now it is somewhat not intuitive.
+    - 1. Allow changing quantity after checking box
+    - 2. Remove checkbox entirely, and instead consider all items with > 1 quantity as "selected"
+    - 3. Similar to GBBC tab, click an item to add it to a list of all items.
+Click more times for more quantity
 - Gracefully handle category deletion.